Constructive analysis of the Navier-Stokes equation: Regularity, uniqueness, and extensions with external forces

 The Navier-Stokes equation itself then tells us immediately some regularity of the first time derivative.
-We may then consider the time derivative of the Navier Stokes equation and consider this as a Navier-Stokes type equation for $\frac{\partial v_i}{\partial t}$ (with a certain source term and a potential term).
-We may iterate the argument above and get
+Higher order time derivatives of the velocity can be expressed in terms of spatial derivatives of the velocity, of course.
+It follows that

 Another way to prove regularity is the following which uses both the Leray projection form and the original form of the Navier-Stokes equation.
 We shall use the following We have $v_i\in C^{1,2}_b$ for all $1\leq i\leq n$.
 Hence $v_{i,j}(t,.)\in C^{1}_b$, which implies for all $t\in [0,\infty)$ that